Back to the blog

 As Black:

-Always complement your repertoire with a solid fallback line for when gambits aren’t ideal.
+Always round out your arsenal with a steady backup line when gambits aren’t the right choice.

 Modern Tools for Learning Gambits

-• YouTube: Content creators like Hanging Pawns, John Bartholomew, and GothamChess offer detailed gambit guides.
+YouTube: Content creators such as Hanging Pawns, John Bartholomew and GothamChess have in-depth guides to specific gambits.

 Should You Base Your Opening Repertoire on Gambits?